 I believe there are three primary reasons why E-Learning is successful at Lake Norman Charter:

-1. We are a 1:1 iPad school system and our 1:World Program is in year three of implementation.
+1. We are a 1:1 iPad school system and our 1:World Program is in year three of implementation (updated 9/16/17: The high school now utilizes Dell Laptops, while the MS is 1:1 with iPads.
+We are now in the fourth year of our 1:World Program).
 Our students take these devices home and our teachers regularly embed their instruction with the available technology.
 It wasn't required for a student to utilize their iPad (i.e. a student could use their home computer).
 But, due to our student's daily usage, they are comfortable with their devices.

 2. Lake Norman Charter utilizes Schoology as a Learning Management System.
 Schoology is allows all faculty, staff, students, and parents to access pertinent information through a single integrated system on any device with an internet connection.